What are APIs?

 As global cross-border e-commerce rises, merchants need to keep payments safe and secure.
 They also need to comply with data and security laws to ensure transactions are protected.
 Thus, using robust encryption and being compliant with security norms is key to fight fraud.

 Payment APIs help you to manage fraud in real-time.
 They reduce the risk of fraud by using strong customer authentication features.
 This helps you to process transactions safely and comply with global security norms, such as PCI.

-Choosing the APIs that are right for you
+Choosing the right API

 While payment APIs can give you a great business edge, choosing them wisely is crucial.

 The right payment API should be flexible.
 It should give you the freedom to design your own payment flow.
 It should be able to fit in with whatever programming language, use cases, or business logic you are using.
 This way, your payments will be more efficient, and you will have more control over the entire payment process.

 The right payment API should be easy to integrate into your current system.
 It should be easy to test and deploy without the need for complex codes.
 Look for APIs that can be used over any protocol and do not need any other software to be installed.

 The right payment API should be robust and stable.
 It should be able to handle large volumes and bulk loads so that your payments don’t fail.
 Having near-zero downtime is highly preferable to keep your payments running smoothly.